joshk98/weather-app/README.md

 <h3>Contributing</h3>

 <p>Contributions are welcome!
-If you'd like to contribute to the Music Library API, please follow these guidelines:</p>
+If you'd like to contribute to the Weather App, please follow these guidelines:</p>

 <ul>
   <li>Fork the repository</li>